Your cart

 When the skin barrier is compromised, the priority becomes repair and replenishment.
 The goal is to stop stripping the skin and instead restore the protective lipid layer so the skin can retain moisture and defend itself from environmental stressors.
 A gentle, nourishing routine that focuses on hydration and lipids can help the skin gradually rebuild its natural resilience.

 Step 2.
-Mild Hydration Layer
+Gentle Hydration

-Step 4.
+Step 3.
 Protective Moisturizer

-Step 5.
-Pause Exfoliation
+Note: Pause Exfoliation

 While your barrier is healing, it is best to pause exfoliation and strong active ingredients for at least one to two weeks.
 This includes scrubs, exfoliating acids, and potent treatments that may further stress the skin.
 Allowing the skin time to rebuild its natural defense system is one of the most effective ways to restore balance and support long term skin health.